 The theme for the 2018-2019 Bodaken Symposium series is Economic Inequality, Well-Being, and Democracy.
 On October 4, David Schmidtz (University of Arizona) presented “Moral Science 2.0.”
 And, David Schweickart (Loyola University Chicago) spoke on “Climate, Inequality, Democracy (Unchained)" on October 11.

-Upcoming Event: Spring Lecture on March 6
+Recent Event: Spring Lecture on March 6

 Jonathan Wolff is the Blavatnik Chair in Public Policy and Governing Body Fellow at Wolfson College at the University of Oxford.
 His interests include questions of equality, disadvantage, and social justice as well as topics such as poverty, health care policy, public safety, disability, gambling, and the regulation of recreational drugs.
 Wolff explores these themes in dozens of articles and books.
 He also has been a member of several influential advisory committees in the United Kingdom and writes a regular column on higher education for The Guardian.

 Call for Abstracts: Fall 2019 Workshop

 We are pleased to announce the first annual Bodaken Philosophy Symposium Workshop, to be held October 15-16, 2019 at Colorado State University in Fort Collins, Colorado.
 This year’s theme is Living Together Online: Social Epistemology, Ethics, and the Internet.